My Quiet Kitchen

 image to save on Pinterest

-Ready in minutes these tamari roasted pumpkin seeds are super easy and made on the stovetop.
-They're great sprinkled on salads and grain bowls, or just snack on them by the handful!
+Ready in minutes these tamari roasted pepitas (shelled pumpkin seeds) are quick and easy to make on the stovetop.
+They're great sprinkled on salads and grain bowls or by the handful as a snack!

-glass jar of toasted pumpkin seeds with raw seeds in background
+glass jar of toasted pumpkin seeds with raw pepitas in the background.

 While I'm SO grateful now for that introduction to healthier, plant-based, whole foods, I wasn't fully on board with a lot of the things Mom cooked back then.

 You only need TWO ingredients to make this recipe.
-You guess it, tamari and pumpkin seeds!
+You guess it, tamari and pepitas!
+And they're ready in just 10 minutes.

-Toasting the seeds brings out a richness that is SO satisfying, and the salty, umami-rich tamari give them an almost bacon-like vibe.
+Toasting the seeds brings out a richness that's so satisfying, and the salty, umami-rich tamari gives them an almost bacon-like vibe.

 2 photos showing progression of color while toasting seeds in cast iron pan

 1. Heat a large (12-inch), heavy-bottomed skillet over medium-low heat.
-Once hot add 1 cup seeds.
+Once hot, add the pepitas.

-2. Stir the pumpkin seeds occasionally.
-As soon as they start to pop, stir more frequently so that they don't burn.
+2. Stir the seeds occasionally.
+As soon as they start to pop, stir more frequently so they don't burn.
 If they're browning too quickly, reduce heat to low.

 Want to save this recipe? 📩